NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 state information, nor your changes to the variables.tf file, but it does have other files you'll need to complete the setup.

-After making the following substitutions:
+After making the following substitutions in the commands below:
 - \<fsx-id> with the FSxN ID.
 - \<fsx-svm-name> with the name of the SVM that was created.
 - \<secret-arn> with the ARN of the AWS SecretsManager secret that holds the FSxN password.

-Execute the following commands to configure Trident to use the `ontap-san` driver.
+Execute the following commands to configure Trident to use the FSxN file system that was created earlier using the `terraform --apply` command:
 ```bash
 cd ~/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS
 mkdir temp